Phil Lyne: Early life and career

-Lyne considered tie-down roping to be his strongest event, with bull riding his personal favorite.
+He considered tie-down roping to be his strongest event, with bull riding his personal favorite.
 He also participated in saddle bronc riding and steer wrestling during his pro rodeo career, but tried to avoid competing in bareback bronc riding, since he believed that it would hurt his arm and hinder him in tie-down roping.
 Lyne did not own any horses that he rode in tie-down roping; he used more than 90 different horses in the discipline during one season.
 Mahan said of Lyne, "he fools you because, without any showmanship, he just plain gets the job done."

+Personal life and death

-Lyne is married to his wife, Sarah.
-They live in Cotulla, Texas, and have two daughters, Amanda and Samantha.
-Amanda is married to former rodeo bullfighter Seth "Shorty" Gorham.
-Samantha, a former Women's Professional Rodeo Association (WPRA) barrel racer who qualified for the 2014 NFR, is married to famous former bull rider J.B.
+Lyne was married to his wife, Sarah.
+They lived in Cotulla, Texas, and had two daughters, Amanda and Samantha.
+Samantha, a former Women's Professional Rodeo Association (WPRA) barrel racer who qualified for the 2014 NFR, is married to two-time Professional Bull Riders (PBR) world champion J.B.
 Mauney.

+Lyne died on August 14, 2026, in Cotulla, Texas, at the age of 79.